· Compliance · 10 min read

 Log FieldPurpose

-Date and timeDemonstrates 7-day frequency compliance
+Date and timeDemonstrates weekly frequency compliance

 Inspector nameAccountability; shows trained personnel performed inspection